-The Nick van der Borgh school was completed in 2020 providing 7 classrooms and toilet accommodation for 350 pupils.
+The Nick van der Borgh school was completed in 2020 providing 7 classrooms and toilet accommodation initially for 350 pupils.
+This has expanded and 600 pupils are curently registered!
 The cost was £54,000.
 There is a management committee in place.

 The construction of a primary school in Orum north east Uganda was the International team's major project of 2018/2019.
 The school was sponsored by the club and was built in memory of Nick van der Borgh a great friend of a club member.
 Nick was a trustee of The charity Missio (red boxes).
 Fr Boniface, the resident priest in Orum, gave a presentation to the club.
 He managed the project in Uganda and classes have now moved from the temporary school in the church to the new building on 20 May 2020.
 The Corvid virus has made fundraising challenging since March 2020 although recognising this, people have been generous to move the project along